svtk/AtomicKotlinCourse/Object-Oriented Programming/Composition/Exercise 2/task.md

 The starter code contains implementations of `Stack` and `Queue` classes.

 `Stack` provides a last-in-first-out access to elements.
-You can add ("push") new elements to it, and get ("pop") the last one which was added.
+You can add ("push") new elements to it, and get ("pop") the last one that was added.

 `Queue` provides a first-in-first-out access to elements.
-You can add new elements to it, and get ("poll") returns you the first one which was added.
+You can add new elements to it, and get ("poll") returns you the first one that was added.

-In the starter code, both `Stack` and `Queue` extend `ArrayList`, which opens too many methods in public API (for example, you can get the first element in `Stack` which contradicts its design).
+In the starter code, both `Stack` and `Queue` extend `ArrayList`, which opens too many methods in the public API (for example, you can get the first element in `Stack`, which contradicts its design).
 Use composition instead of inheritance to implement `Stack` and `Queue`.